noppefoxwolf/FloatUpEffect/README.md

 ## License

-FloatupEffect is available under the MIT license.
+FloatUpEffect is available under the MIT license.
 See the LICENSE file for more info.